 In order to combat this mindset, I created a lesson that walks students through what language input is and how it plays a huge factor in their abilities.
 I explain that based on the language input they have had in Spanish, most of them are right on track.
 The biggest keys are twofold: first, they must focus only on the step that is in front of them (not the whole stairwell), and secondly that everyone must start somewhere.
 All other things being equal, it is unfair to expect the same levels of fluency between a native speaker and a heritage speaker because the latter has not had remotely the same language input.

 Native speakers have been exposed to a wide variety of language input.
 They have acquired their mother tongue not just from their family and friends, but from the everyday life surrounding them.
 I’m not a native speaker of English because my parents spoke to me at home and called it a day.
 I’m a native speaker of English because my survival on a daily basis depended on me learning to speak the language of the area I grew up in.
 My friends spoke English, my schools taught in English, my teams spoke English, and on and on.
+You can read more about the differences between heritage speakers and native speakers in this blog post.

 I think we are too quick to forget that heritage learners are actually squeezing out a large amount of results for the limited opportunities to grow in that heritage language they encounter.
 Fluency relates to societal factors as well.
 Native speakers have interacted with many different interlocutors in a wide range of contexts.
 Additionally, more often than not, they have been repeatedly exposed to written inputs to include academic materials as well as everyday exposures to text whether it be menus, directions, signs, instructions or novels.